 Demon James Sinclair is paying for a prank gone wrong.
 His father, ruler of the lower realm, demands he offer ten days of servitude as payment to the dragon prince, Teban — James’s best friend.

 That light a sentence has to have a catch, so James does what any good demon would do.
 He runs.
 In an attempt to avoid Teban, he falls prey to a pretty woman with sharp teeth.
-Problem is, she’s havoc – a race of creatures in the lower realm even demons and dragons fear.
+Problem is, she’s havoc – a race of creatures even demons and dragons fear.
 But what starts out as torment turns into delectable sin.
 James has no intention of leaving when the dragon prince and the havoc seductress join forces to make him pay.
 No vice is too addictive, no demand too brutal when it comes to finding his heart’s content.

 Until those blasted angels arrive for some payback.
 Soon James’s prank has unintended consequences that might just kill him, or start a war to end the world.
 Forever.